CommandShiftHQ/styling-react/README.md

 - Create a javascript file called `HomeStyles.js`
 - In this file create and export an object called HomeStyles
-  - the keys you create within the Homestyles object should match the name of the element you'd like to style in `Home.js`
+  - name the keys of this object should after the element you'd like to style in `Home.js`
-  - and the values should be style objects that use the same syntax for inline styles (take a look at the slides for reference)
+  - and the values should be inline style objects (take a look at the slides for reference)
 - import this file into `Home.js`
-- use object notation to add the inline styles from the imported file to the relevant elements
+- apply your inline styles to the relevant jsx elements

 <br />